 migr51d IUGMIX8478R Enter the filemode letter of the Software Inventory disk (51D) from the previous release.
-Press enter to exit. z
+Press enter to evit z to exit.

 The VM Software Inventory Disk (51D) Product Migration panel is displayed.

 VM Software Inventory Disk (51D) Product Migration Set action code AC to D =Do Not Migrate or to M =Migrate product.
 Action code I means product is already installed on new 51D and cannot be migrated.